McClam History, Family Crest & Coats of Arms

 The surname McClam was first found in Northumberland, where they were Lords of the manor of West Denton.
 The earliest record of this name in Scotland appears to be of Adam Lamb of Sympering, who witnessed a charter of lands in Grayden in c.
 1288.
 Adam Lamb and Lambe fiz Austyn de Nibreim (Austin Lamb) both rendered homage in 1296 to King Edward I of England on his brief conquest of Scotland.
 Thomas Lambe was a tenant in Dumfriesshire in 1376.
 John Lambe of Scotland received twenty pounds from Richard II of England for killing Oweyn of Wales, "the King's enemy in France."
 Duncan Lam held a tenement in Edinburgh in 1392.
 A master Archibald Lame taught young monks at the Abbey of Arbroath in 1486.

-Important Dates for the McClam family
+Early History of the McClam family

 This web page shows only a small excerpt of our McClam research.
 Another 113 words (8 lines of text) covering the years 1279, 1391, 1398, 1420, 1423, 1565, 1634, 1607, 1619, 1619, 1634 and are included under the topic Early McClam History in all our PDF Extended History products and printed products wherever possible.